Bran Nue Dae (film): Plot

-In Broome in 1969, Willie Johnson (Rocky McKenzie) is having trouble wooing his girl Rosie (Jessica Mauboy), who ends up with a bandleader named Lester (Dan Sultan).
-His mother Theresa (Ningali Lawford) sends him back to boarding school in Perth to continue his education for the priesthood.
+In Broome in 1969, Willie Johnson is having trouble wooing his girl Rosie, who ends up with a bandleader named Lester.
+His mother Theresa sends him back to boarding school in Perth to continue his education for the priesthood.
 One night, he and several others steal food from the college kitchen but are caught.
 Willie admits to being the thief, but runs away before he can be punished.
-He spends the night on the streets of Perth before meeting up with 'Uncle' Tadpole (Ernie Dingo), who offers to help him get home.
-They go to Fremantle where Tadpole allows himself to be run over by a Kombi van, hoping that the two hippies inside will help him.
-Not realising how far it will be to Broome, the hippies, 'Slippery' the German (Tom Budge) and Annie (Missy Higgins), his girlfriend, agree to drive them.
+He spends the night on the streets of Perth before meeting up with 'Uncle' Tadpole, who offers to help him get home.
+They go to Fremantle, where Tadpole allows himself to be run over by a Kombi van, hoping that the two hippies inside will help him.
+Not realising how far it will be to Broome, the hippies, 'Slippery' the German and Annie, his girlfriend, agree to drive them.

-Father Benedictus (Geoffrey Rush), head of the college, has seen Willie's potential and determines to locate him; through Tadpole's homeless friends, he learns that Willie is heading to Broome.
-The travellers drive north, stopping at a roadhouse where Willie meets the tarty 'Roadhouse Betty' (Magda Szubanski).
+Father Benedictus, head of the college, has seen Willie's potential and determines to locate him; through Tadpole's homeless friends, he learns that Willie is heading to Broome.
+The travellers drive north, stopping at a roadhouse where Willie meets the tarty "Roadhouse Betty".
 Tadpole steals some food, a bottle of wine, and an audio tape, nearly causing them to get shot by Betty, but they manage to escape.
 Slippery becomes disillusioned, and leaves Willie and Tadpole behind in the middle of nowhere; Tadpole curses the hippies by pointing a bone, and the van promptly breaks down.

 Willie then gets a ride with a passing truck carrying the members of a football team.
-They end up in Port Hedland where he meets flirty Roxanne (Deborah Mailman), who takes him to the 'condom tree' and offers to 'show him a good time', but her boyfriend turns up and a fight ensues.
+They end up in Port Hedland where he meets flirty Roxanne, who takes him to the 'condom tree' and offers to 'show him a good time', but her boyfriend turns up and a fight ensues.
 Willie is rescued by Tadpole, who says that all young men end up there at some point.
 The next morning, they are driving along a desert road when a hung-over Roxanne emerges from the back seat, startling everyone.
 While smoking some pot, they are discovered by police and arrested, despite Annie's attempts at stopping the police from arresting them.
 At the police station, Slippery reveals that his real name is Wolfgang Benedictus.
 The police then put them in a jail cell for a night.

 They are released next morning, and drive on to Broome, where they go to the bar where Rosie is performing.
 Willie tries to win her back, but ends up in a fight with Lester, only to be disrupted by a church temperance march, which invites everyone to the beach to testify.
 Willie tells Rosie he loves her, and they kiss.
 At the beach, Willie's mother reveals that she had a son to another man, who turns out to be Father Benedictus.
 Wolfgang is their son.
 Tadpole is spotted by Willie's mother, and she tells Willie that he is Tadpole's son.